Lindsay Lohan Blasts CBS After Mom Dina’s Appearance On ‘Celebrity Big Brother’

 — Jesse Douglas Nadler (@tiburonbadboy) February 9, 2019

 As previously shared by the Inquisitr, Dina Lohan made it to the finale night final five on Celebrity Big Brother without winning any competitions all season.
-In an interview with TV Guide, Dina also admitted that she knew nothing about the Big Brother game before signing on to the CBS reality show and she speculated that her close friendship with the first ousted houseguest, Lindsay’s Mean Girls co-star Jonathan Bennett, may have cost him the Celebrity Big Brother game.
+In an interview with TV Guide, Dina also admitted that she knew nothing about the Big Brother game before signing on to the CBS reality show, and she speculated that her close friendship with the first ousted houseguest, Lindsay’s Mean Girls co-star Jonathan Bennett, may have cost him the Celebrity Big Brother game.

 Big Brother returns to CBS this summer with host Julie Chen Moonves.